 Focus on Good Energy

 I recently saw a father speaking to his son after a soccer game where his son’s team lost by quite a bit.
 The son was discouraged and felt like a failure.
-The father noticed that his son was particularly discouraged and asked him a few questions.
-He said: “Did you do your best?” the son replied, “yes I did.”
+The father noticed that his son was frustrated and asked him questions.
+He said: “Did you do your best?” the son replied, “yes, I did.”
 The father then asked, “Did your team work together?” the son replied that he thought that they did their best.
-Then you were simply beat by a better team, the father replied.
+Then you were beaten by a better team, the father replied.

 I wish you the best energy around working with your kids,